wolfoerster/SmartLogging/README.md

 You will use a single SmartLogger in each class which has to create log entries.

 You can declare this logger as static so every instance of this class will share the same logger.
-Since there is only one LogWriter per application this is fine.
+Since there is only one LogWriter per application, this is fine.
 So in your class you should declare something like this:

 `private static readonly SmartLogger Log = new();`